KDahir247/Fabled-Engine/README.md

 <br/>
 <br/>

 Going to change my development pipeline.
-I will use github for public changes, while also using jetbrain source for interal team/self project management and forward detail github.
+I will use GitHub for public changes, while also using JetBrain source for interal team/self project management and forward detail GitHub.

 ## Camera Movement
 * Forward : Up or W